 William Shakespeare’s Julius Caesar was warned to beware the Ides of March.
 The rest of us should probably shift that caution back by a month or two.

 January and February can be dark times.
-A number of articles cite these as the most depressing months of the year.
 One reason for all this gloom?
-It’s around this time that many realize they aren’t living up to their New Year’s resolutions.
+It’s around this time that many of us realize we aren’t living up to our New Year’s resolutions.
 We slip up on our diets and ambitious exercise routines.
 We make our first goofs on the new budgets we’ve set for ourselves.
-How can that be the number on the scale???
+And how can that be the number on the scale?

-Sure, there can be reason to be a little disappointed as we get moving into the new year, but there’s also a lot we can learn from these early fails at our resolutions.
+Sure, there can be reasons to be a little disappointed as we get moving into the new year.
+But there’s also a lot we can learn from these early fails at our resolutions.

 Consider the following self-reflective questions:

-1. Is your “failed” resolution actually someone else’s?
+1. Is your failed goal actually someone else’s?

-2. Does your resolution make you feel good about yourself?
+2. Does your goal make you feel good about yourself?

-While some goals fail because they are too big—pay off my mortgage in one year!—others may fail because they don’t inspire us with ideas about our better selves.
-Theories of goal setting suggest that we find resolutions motivating because they suggest a higher version of ourselves to be achieved.
-In contrast, goals that are too easy don’t tap into this aspirational energy.
+While some New Year’s resolutions fail because they are too big—“I plan to pay off my mortgage in one year!”—others may fail because they don’t inspire us with ideas about our better selves.
 If one of your resolutions leaves you feeling a bit “meh,” perhaps it needs a tune-up.
 Saving a certain amount each week by skipping Friday lunch out isn’t, after all, the stuff of which legends are made.
-But maybe surprising a loved one with a special trip for two with money you’ve made from savings or extra work would make you feel like a romantic vacation hero.
+But maybe surprising a loved one with a special trip for two with the money you’ve made from saving or taking on extra work would make you feel like a romantic vacation hero.

-3. Does your “failed” resolution need a revision?
+3. Does your failed New Year’s resolution need a revision?

-Maybe the disconnect between your stated, “failed” resolution and your true definition isn’t quite so broad.
-Perhaps you do indeed want to be more “healthy,” a nebulous goal if ever there were one.
+Maybe the disconnect between your stated, resolution and your true definition or goal isn’t quite so broad.
+Perhaps you do indeed want to be more “healthy,” a nebulous goal if ever there was one.
 But you’ve made a resolution to be on a strict diet.
-What if, instead, your definition of health has more to do with bodily movement and you’d do better re-orienting your goal around an ambitious exercise target that taps into a sense of accomplishment—running a race in a certain time, preparing for a special hiking vacation, taking a special yoga workshop and building the muscles necessary for a press-up handstand—rather than triggering fears of deprivation?
-It may well be that your definition of success when it comes to health has more to do with what your body can achieve than a particular number on a scale.
+What if, instead, your definition of health has more to do with bodily movement?
+You might do better reorienting your goal around an ambitious exercise target that taps into a sense of accomplishment—running a race in a certain time, preparing for a special hiking vacation, etc.—rather than triggering fears of deprivation.
+It may well be that, when it comes to health, your definition of success has more to do with what your body can achieve than a particular number on a scale.

-Rather than beating ourselves up in these early days of the year, we’d do better to brew a pot of tea, grab a notebook, and see what we can learn.
+Rather than beating ourselves up in these early days of the year over a failed New Year’s resolution, we’d do better to brew a pot of tea, grab a notebook and see what we can learn.
 Building self-knowledge out of our so-called failures is kinder and a lot more fun than simply throwing in the towel on those New Year’s goals.